mo634/finBank__dashboard/README.md

 - Secure Sessions: Implemented secure cookie handling for user sessions.
 - hadle protected routing for authenticated users
 - integrate OAuht functioanllity to login using github provider
+- integrate plaid platform for connecting app with banking acoounts
+- integrate dwolla with app for payments and exchange money between banking accounts securely